seancdavis/sapwood-classic/docs/06-writing_code/11-static_development.md

 Depending on your project workflow, you might not want to start out of the gate with a dynamic site.
 Sometimes it can be useful for your client to see some static wireframes and/or designs before you go into dynamic mode.

-We have a dream to bring a static site design into the process of taproot, but that's way down the road.
+We have a dream to bring a static site design into the process of sapwood, but that's way down the road.
 For now, we recommend you do it manually.

 An Example
 ----------------